 To add more protein, top this soup with grilled shrimp or tofu.

 This post was originally shared September 2014.
 Text, images and recipe have been updated to give you the best possible content!

 Curried Coconut Corn Chowder

-4 cups corn kernels, freshly cut from about 4 ears of corn
+4 cups corn kernels, freshly cut from about 4 ears of corn or frozen

-- Heat olive oil in a large pot on medium heat.
-Add onions and saute until translucent, but not browned, 5-7 minutes.
-Add garlic, corn, curry and tumeric and saute about 10 minutes.
+Heat oil in a large pot on medium heat.
+Add onions and saute until translucent, about 5-7 minutes.
+Add garlic, corn, curry, ginger and tumeric and saute 5 minutes.
 Add coconut milk, vegetable broth, and sweet potatoes and bring to a boil.
 Reduce heat and simmer 5-10 minutes.

 Ladle about half the soup into a blender and puree until smooth.
 Stir back in with unblended soup.
 Season to taste with salt and black pepper.
 Garnish with cilantro, chili and green onion and serve.